Kesims/ps4-resources/cisco_packet_tracer/VLAN Configuration.md

 With this, **the configuration should be done**.
 You can try pinging the PC6 from PC1.
 The ping should be successful.

-You can also verify the configuration using `show vlan` command on each of the routers.
+You can also verify the configuration using `show vlan` command on each of the switches.
 The output for Switch 1 should look like:
 ```
 VLAN Name                             Status    Ports
 ---- -------------------------------- --------- -------------------------------